Evgeniy16312/PokemonFunProject/README.md

 ## Description

-We get pokemon with API [link]("https://pokeapi.co/api/v2/") and display information about the pokemon.
-- The application has the ability to find Pokemon by name and the ability to add Pokemon to favorites.
+We get pokemon with API  [link](https://pokeapi.co/api/v2/) and display information about the pokemon..<br/> The application has the ability to find Pokemon by name and the ability to add Pokemon to favorites.

 ---